 - If it is a private, semi-private or communal cremation

 - The size of the animal

 - Whether you choose a traditional cremation or aquamation.

 For traditional cremations in New York State on average the cost can be between $50 for a small animal up to $450 for a large dog.

 Aquamation in New York State can average between between $200 for a small animal to $500 for a large dog.

 These prices can be higher or lower depending on where you live.

-Both traditional cremation and aquamation cost significantly less than a burial in a pet cemetery.
+Both traditional cremation and aquamation can cost less than a traditional burial in a pet cemetery.